Get the Sawdust Under Control With This Easy Idea!

 I got a stellar deal on a RIDGID Pro Wet/Dry Vac.
 I couldn’t pass it up for $39.95, especially since I am such a huge fan of RIDGID tools!
 I knew it would be perfect for my table saw!

 I purchased a 10 ft. x 2-1/2″ dust collection hose from Rockler and cut it in half.
-Matt fitted the end of the hose to the dust collection port on the table saw.
-It was an ultra tight fit (he really worked hard to get that hose connected!) and there is no need for a hose clamp or zip tie to keep the hose secure!
+I fitted the end of the hose to the dust collection port on the table saw.
+It was an ultra tight fit (I really worked hard to get that hose connected!) and there is no need for a hose clamp or zip tie to keep the hose secure!

-The other end was fitted to the port on the wet/dry vac (poor Matt – another tight fit).
+The other end was fitted to the port on the wet/dry vac (another tight fit).

 But then I had an epiphany… I really wanted to use this wet/dry vac on the miter saw, too.
 The miter saw has a standard 1-1/2″ hose port on it (which is the size of the hose that came with the vacuum) and it would be too much of a pain to take the 2-1/2″ hose on and off.
-Plus, there was no way Matt was going to do that every time I wanted to swap saws!
+Plus, there was no way I wanted to do that every time I wanted to swap saws!

 After a bit of research, I saw that RIDGID also makes a 2-1/2″ hose for the wet/dry vac which happens to fit perfectly inside the port on the back of my portable RIDGID table saw.
 The hose also came with three adapters to retrofit basically any brand of wet/dry vac.
 It just so happened that one of the extra adapters fit inside of the dust collection hose from Rockler on my stationary table saw!
 A hose clamp keeps the adapter securely in place.

-Now, I can move the wet/dry vac from saw to saw as needed without any extra strain on Matt (ha ha!) and keep the huge pile of sawdust contained.
+Now, I can move the wet/dry vac from saw to saw as needed without any extra strain on myself, and keep the huge pile of sawdust contained.

 Do you have any other ideas for an inexpensive option for dust collection on the table saw?
 I’d love to hear how you contain it all – leave a comment below!